Partners for Good: Marking 30 years of strong NHRIs

 The Paris Principles, as they came to be known, set out the roles, responsibilities and minimum standards for NHRIs to be considered independent and effective.

-This year marks the 30th anniversary of the adoption of the Paris Principles by the international community, endorsed by the General Assembly in 1993.
+2023 marked the 30th anniversary of the adoption of the Paris Principles by the international community, endorsed by the General Assembly in 1993.